Toggle mobile menu visibility

 Within early intervention the Family Networking Approach enables settings to identify and mobilise networks to plan around what support they can offer a child, young person, and their family to assist with regular attendance.
 This may be in the form of a Family Network Meeting.

-When targeted intervention is required and enforcement considered i.e. an Intent to Prosecute letter is issued, the offer of a Family Group Conference is promoted to families.
+When targeted intervention is required and enforcement considered i.e. an Intent to Prosecute letter is issued, the offer of a Family Group Conference (PDF) [213KB] is promoted to families.
 A Family Group Conference is a family-led meeting in which family and friends network come together to make a plan for a child.
 The process is supported by an independent co-ordinator from the FGC & Family Networking Advisory Service, who helps prepare the family for the Family Group Conference and chairs the meeting.
 Children are usually involved in their own Family Group Conference, often with support from someone who knows them well.
 It is a voluntary process and families cannot be forced into one.

 Family Group Conferences enable power and responsibility to be more evenly shared between the family/community (informal) and professional/agency (formal) networks.